Here are some recommendations on how to stay safe and make it home in one happy, healthy piece, after hitting the slopes this winter.

 According to the Sports Trauma and Overuse Prevention (STOP) Sports Injuries Campaign, an advocacy group founded by the American Orthopaedic Society for Sports Medicine, the American Academy of Orthopaedic Surgeons and others, the most common injuries seen on the slopes are:

 Most injuries are caused by falls, collisions, lift accidents, and skiing or snowboarding on dangerous terrain.

 How to avoid snowboarding and skiing injuries

-- Wear a helmet and other protective gear, including wrist guards and elbow and knee pads.
-The use of protective equipment has been associated with a 43 percent decrease in the rate of head, neck and face injuries, according to Stop Sports Injuries.
+- Wear a helmet and other protective gear, including wrist guards, elbow pads and kneepads.
+The use of protective equipment has been associated with a 43% decrease in the rate of head, neck and face injuries, according to STOP Sports Injuries.

-Helmet use alone is responsible for a reduction of potentially serious head injuries, including paralysis, significant cervical, thoracic or lumbar fractures, and concussions.
-Together, these injuries dropped to 3 percent of all ski injuries over the course of a 17-year study (1995-2012), down from 4.2 percent initially during the study period.
+Helmet use alone is responsible for a reduction of potentially serious head injuries, including paralysis; significant cervical, thoracic or lumbar fractures; and concussions.
+Together, these injuries dropped to 3% of all ski injuries, over the course of a 17-year study (1995-2012), down from 4.2%, initially, during the study period.

-“If the thought of wearing a helmet even crosses your mind, chances are you should put one on,” said Alexander E. Weber, MD, assistant professor of clinical orthopaedic surgery at Keck School of Medicine of USC and an orthopaedic surgeon at the USC Department of Orthopaedic Surgery of Keck Medicine of USC.
+“If the thought of wearing a helmet even crosses your mind, chances are you should put one on,” says Alexander E. Weber, MD, an orthopaedic surgeon at the Department of Orthopaedic Surgery of Keck Medicine of USC and assistant professor of clinical orthopaedic surgery at the Keck School of Medicine of USC.
 “It is always better to be safe and protect yourself against head injuries and concussions.”

 - Use the proper equipment.
 Always check that your bindings aren’t too tight or too loose, and make sure it all fits properly, including your boots.